-WATCH LIVE | President in Lima now; will be in North Canton later
+TRUMP TRIP | Ryan says Trump spews 'empty rhetoric

+Gov. Mike DeWine and his wife Fran are here to welcome Trump.

+The president is here for a high-priced private fundraiser at a country club in suburban Canton.

-President Donald Trump this afternoon again called on General Motors to reopen or sell the idled Lordstown Assembly Plant.
+Earlier in Lima this afternoon, Trump again called on General Motors to reopen or sell the idled Lordstown Assembly Plant.

 There is no product coming there in the aftermath of Chevrolet Cruze production, idling three shifts of workers or displacing them to other states.